Recommended for ages 11+

 Give a Vision for God-Honoring Sex

 Sexual integrity is about saying “yes” to living out and according to God’s design as a sexual being.
 Sadly, culture leads us to think that sex is something the world has created and that we must leave our faith to enjoy sex.
 And, culture does more to encourage and pressure our children experience the joys of sex outside of God’s design.
-But as the creator and giver of sex, God’s design leads to the greatest joy and flourishing for sex.
+But because God is the creator of sex, His design leads to the greatest joy and flourishing for sex.

 How do we help our children live a life filled with the intense joys of sex that God has created for us and stand against the lies of the culture?